 I made two different types – one was stained with stenciled lettering and the other way was all painted.
 I’ll explain how to do both!

-I like to add a clear coat to prevent bleeds for the top coat paint.
+I like to add a clear coat to prevent bleeds from the topcoat paint.
 I brushed on a layer of Matte Varnish or you can use Mod Podge.

 Once that’s dry, paint on your stencil.
 I like to use chalk paint.

-You can use whatever word you want for these DIY stocking holders.
-You could use your last name!
-Have fun making some and I’d love to see how they turn out!
+You can use whatever word you want on these DIY stocking holders for mantle.
+You could use your last name to have an entire stocking holder set.